MicrosoftDocs/architecture-center/docs/guide/hpc/samadii-em-content.md

 ## Summary

 - Samadii EM was successfully tested on NCv3, NCasT4_v3, NC_A100_v4, and NVadsA10_v5 VMs.
-- For complex models, NC_A100_v4, NCv3, and NCasT4_v3 VMs, and the one-GPU configuration of the NVadsA10_v5 VM all perform better than the NVadsA10_v5 VM with partial GPUs.
+- For complex models, NC_A100_v4, NCv3, and NCasT4_v3 VMs, and the one-GPU configuration of the NVadsA10_v5 VM, all perform better than the NVadsA10_v5 VM with partial GPUs.
 - For models that are less complex, configurations of NC_A100_v4 and NVadsA10_v5 VMs, including configurations that use partial GPUs, perform better than NCasT4_v3 and NCv3 VMs.
 - If we take cost into consideration, NCasT4_v3 is the best choice.